Beorlor/Pipex/README.md

 The Pipex project is an implementation of a simple yet powerful concept used in shell programming: the pipe.
 This program simulates the behavior of a pipe (`|`) and redirection (`>`) operators in a Unix shell.
 It takes commands as arguments and executes them in a pipeline fashion, where the output of one command serves as the input to the next.

 ### Features
-- **Standard Mode**: Execute a series of commands, piping the output of one into the input of another.
+- **Standard Mode**: Execute a series of two commands, piping the output of one into the input of another.
-- **Here-Doc Mode**: A feature similar to the Unix here-document, allowing input to be entered directly from the command line until a specified delimiter is encountered.
+- **Here-Doc Mode**: A feature similar to the Unix here-document (Here-Doc), allowing input to be entered directly from the command line until a specified delimiter is encountered.
+And also can do multiple pipe.

 ## Getting Started